Frederick Swann: Early years and education

 After graduating from Robert E. Lee High School, where he played the piano for the school's chorus, Swann attended Northwestern University's School of Music.
 He chose the college on the shores of Lake Michigan, he would say years later, because "... my childhood was not the happiest, and at that point in my life, the farthest place away that I had heard of was Chicago.
 With my Methodist background and it being a Methodist school, I won a scholarship and went there".
-While at Northwestern, Swann studied with Thomas Matthews (1915–1999), who inspired him as a teacher and from whom he learned much about improvisation and colorful organ registration at the acclaimed E.M.
-Skinner organ of nearby St. Luke’s Episcopal Church.
+While at Northwestern, Swann studied with Thomas Matthews (1915–1999), who inspired him as a teacher and from whom he learned much about improvisation and colorful organ registration at the acclaimed E. M. Skinner organ of nearby St. Luke's Episcopal Church.
 He also studied with John Christensen, the organist at the First Methodist Church in Evanston, where Swann served as assistant organist during his four years in college.

-After earning his degree in music from Northwestern University, Swann attended the old School of Sacred Music at Union Theological Seminary in the City of New York, where he studied with Hugh Porter (1897–1960), the School's director.
+After earning his degree in music from Northwestern University, Swann attended the old School of Sacred Music at Union Theological Seminary in New York City, where he studied with Hugh Porter (1897–1960), the School's director.
 He also studied with Charles M. Courboin, organist at the time at St. Patrick's Cathedral.
 Both degrees were granted "with distinction".
 Living in New York at the time, he recalled, exposed him to a plethora of great church music around town: on any given Sunday afternoon, one could hear choral programs and concerts at such prominent venues as St. Thomas Church or St. Bartholomew's.
 After a 15-month stint as interim organist at New York's Brick Presbyterian Church during the illness of the renowned Clarence Dickinson, while concurrently serving as Harold Friedell's assistant at St. Bartholomew's, Swann entered the U.S. Army for a two-year stint.